- Costs & Financing

 You can also connect with other banded patients in your area to find a band knowledgeable doctor that can assist you.
-Your Patient Facilitator and the online Dr. Kuri Lap Band Discussion Forum are both great resources.
+Your Patient Facilitator is a great resource for helpful information and guidance.

 We highly recommend that patients take it easy and rest as much as possible following their surgery.
 However, you can resume normal actives such as getting ready for the day, walking, ect. as soon as your body feels up to it.
 For some people that is the day after, for other it’s day 3.
 Please keep in mind that exercising, heavy lifting and other strenuous movements that can jeopardize your band are forbidden so as to allow your body to heal properly (about 6-8 weeks post surgery.)